 The entire team spends the time and effort to prepare and get to the location.
 The photographer brings along bulky and heavy professional equipment, and set them up.
 Eventually, the model has to end the shoot early instead of trying out more ways to get better photographs.
 It is a big waste.
 The worst case is when the model expects more than one good photograph out of the short duration.

 Do read Good Models vs Bad Models to know more about the good and bad practices of models.

 Model, like air stewardess, is one of the dream jobs of many young girls.
 It is a symbolism or "certification" of beauty because not every girl can become a professional model or air stewardess.
 Most people think they are easy jobs, which is absolutely wrong.

 A good model must know how to take care of her personal grooming and on a good diet to maintain body figure.
 Models must know how to present themselves elegantly in front of the audience and camera.
 They must know how to hold their expression and postures, and also stand for long hours.
 Most of the professional models have to undergo training.
 Lastly, they must also know how to handle crooks and touchy guys.

-Eventually, most young girls should find out more about modelling before deciding whether to work towards it.
+Young girls should find out more about modelling before deciding whether to go into it.

 You may like to read:

 - How to build a stronger modelling portfolio